equipeGST/RiboDoc/README.md

 >&emsp; CTCTCGCGCGTCCGAGCGTCCCGACTCCCGGTGCCGGCCCGGGTCCGGGTCTCTGACCCACCCGGGGGCG

 If you look for specific sequences, you can find them on the [NCBI website](https://www.ncbi.nlm.nih.gov/).
 For example, you can find the rRNA fasta file sequences [here](https://www.ncbi.nlm.nih.gov/nuccore/U13369.1?report=fasta).
-You need to have a file, even if it's empty.
+***You _need_ to have a file, even if it's empty***.
 So, if you want everything to be used in the analysis, just put an empty file.

-If you have them, files containing each annotation length (see next paragraph) are also be dropped into this folder.
+If you need them, files containing each annotation length (see next paragraph) are also to be dropped into this folder.

 Folder architecture at this step:
 Project_name